 There is a useful article in the Board’s Toolbox which provides guidance on what is high risk work and what has to be inspected(external link).

 An electrician was found to have been negligent by failing to install a MEN link in the switchboard.
 This, in turn, meant that there was inadequate protective earthing.
 The Board noted that Section 5 of AS/NZS 3000:2007 covers Earthing Arrangements and Earthing Conductors.
 The prescribed electrical work completed did not comply with those requirements.
 The Board also noted that Regulations 59 to 61 of the Electricity (Safety) Regulation 2010 require strict compliance with AS/NZS 3000:2007.
 The Respondent, in failing to comply, departed from the acceptable standard of conduct expected of electrical workers.

 It is important for electrical workers to remember that certain standards must be followed when carrying out prescribed electrical work.
 These cited standards are listed in Schedule 2 of the Electricity (Safety) Regulation 2010.
-There is also an article in the Board’s Toolbox which helps you find out which Standards apply to you and where to find them.
+There is also an article in the Board’s Toolbox which helps you find out which Standards apply to you and where to find them(external link).

 The Board also noted that the general standard of the electrician’s work was less than satisfactory.
 The following is a photograph of the switchboard.
 The Board expects electrical workers to take pride in their work.
 Work of the type shown is often an indicator of other, more serious issues.

 The case involved the failure to provide a certificate of compliance.
 Whilst this is a less serious disciplinary matter there were some valuable lessons that came from it for other electrical workers.